Realizations of countable Borel equivalence relations: The space of subshifts

 We use this to show Borel exactness of hyperbolic groups. \begin{prop} Every hyperbolic group $\Gamma$ is Borel exact. \end{prop} \begin{proof} The Gromov boundary $\partial\Gamma$ is a $\Gamma$-flow.
 We show that it satisfies the conditions of \Cref{borelExactCriterion}.
 Hyperfiniteness follows from \cite[Theorem A]{MS20}.
-By \cite[Chapitre 8, 30]{GdlH90}, every stabilizer is virtually cyclic, so there are only countably many stabilizers.
+By \cite[Chapitre 8, 30]{GH90}, every stabilizer is virtually cyclic, so there are only countably many stabilizers.
 Finally, let $\Delta$ be an infinite stabilizer.
 Since $\Delta$ is virtually cyclic, by \cite[III.$\Gamma$, 3.10]{BH99}, it is a quasiconvex subgroup of $\Gamma$.
-So since $\Delta$ is infinite, by \cite[Chapter III.$\Gamma$, 3.16]{BH99}, it has finite index in its normalizer, so its normalizer is also virtually cyclic, and thus hyperfinite. \end{proof}

-Since Borel exactness is closed under subgroups, every subgroup of a hyperbolic group is Borel exact.
-In particular, $\F_\infty$ is Borel exact, so $\Sh_\hyp(\F_\infty, \I^\N)$ is dense.
+So since $\Delta$ is infinite, by \cite[Chapter III.$\Gamma$, 3.16]{BH99}, it has finite index in its normalizer, so its normalizer is also virtually cyclic, and thus hyperfinite. \end{proof} Since Borel exactness is closed under subgroups, every subgroup of a hyperbolic group is Borel exact.
+G\'abor Elek has pointed out that this can also be deduced from recent results as follows.
+Every hyperbolic group, and hence every subgroup of a hyperbolic group, has finite asymptotic dimension (this is due to Gromov; see \cite{Roe05} for a full proof).
+So by \cite[Theorem 1.3(iv)]{GWY17}, there is a free Cantor action with finite dynamic asymptotic dimension, and such actions are hyperfinite by \cite[Theorem 1.7]{CJMST23}; alternatively, the generic Cantor action, which is free, is hyperfinite by \cite[Theorem 3]{IS25}.

-The preceding complexity calculations have some relevance to the question of whether every non-smooth, aperiodic CBER admits a compact action realization.
+The preceding constructions have some relevance to the question of whether every non-smooth, aperiodic CBER admits a compact action realization.